Fort Mill Eminent Domain

 In addition to the above condemnation services, Mack & Mack Attorneys also provides consultation and representation on state and local transportation issues.
 B. Bayles Mack’s prior service on the South Carolina Department of Transportation Board, formerly known as the S.C Highway Commission, provides effective advocacy with transportation matters related to rights-of-way, curb cut issues and related road and transportation needs.

-Contact Our Rock Hill Condemnation Lawyers
+Contact Our Eminent Domain Lawyers

 Ideally, a qualified lawyer could succeed at getting whatever outcome you are hoping for, but even if not, they could help you receive a larger settlement for your property or negotiate a fairer deal.
 At the very least, they will help you determine exactly what is happening to you and your property.